wp-plugins/wp-category-tag-could/readme.txt

 If you do not want to display the cloud as a side bar widget but in the content of a page or post, you can use the short code (see the frequently asked questions).
 You can also use a PHP function to have the cloud displayed.
 More details also in the frequently asked section.

+**Note that in version 1.3, the logic to filter displayed terms was changed:**

+* up to version 1.2: If categories were displayed and you selected category A and B but there was a post with category B and C, category C was also displayed.
+* from version 1.3: If categories are displayed and you select category A and B but there was a post with category B and C, category C will NOT be displayed.

 == Installation ==

 1. Upload the folder `wp-category-tag-could` to the `/wp-content/plugins/`